Free Online Wedding Dance Lessons

 1- The Rope

-Here comes your first pattern!
+Here comes your first pattern for you to dance at home!

 The beginning of this pattern should feel familiar as it starts like the Basket.
 It's a great pattern to start a choreography as it will ease you into it.